 Waves for surfing – what does it depend on?

-Most shred heads, chargers and surf enthusiasts prefer clean or smooth and powerful waves.
-The less choppy and more powerful they are, the easier it is to perform turns, aerials and other maneuvers.
-For powerful waves, it is necessary for them to be created far out on the ocean, in long-lasting, large-scale winds.
-This creates ground swells, which develop over a longer period of time and are therefore more organized.
-These waves have more power and break more evenly.
+Shred heads, chargers, and surf enthusiasts prefer clean, smooth, and powerful waves.
+The less choppy and more powerful they are, the easier it is to perform turns, aerials, and other maneuvers.
+For powerful waves, it is necessary that they form far out in the ocean, with long-lasting, widespread wind.
+This creates ground swells, which form over a longer period of time and are more orderly.
+These waves have more power and break in a more orderly fashion.
+You can recognize ground swells when reading the surf forecast from a wave period of approximately 15 seconds.

 Depending on the surf spot, it also depends on the water level; many surf spots only work, or work particularly well, at certain tides due to their geological location or their subsoil.
 If you want to find out at what time a particular surf sport works best, it is best to talk to the locals or watch the waves at different tides to get the best wave conditions.